muhammedyousif/muhammedyousif/README.md

 <div align="left">
   <h3>Bomberman</h3>
   <img src="./play2.png" width="550" alt="bomberman" />
-  <p>Developed using Java (Maven), this game challenges you to eliminate all NPCs.
+  <p>Developed using Java (Maven), the goal is to eliminate all NPCs.
 In multiplayer mode, the goal is to be the last player standing.
-The game has a CICD pipeline, uses Git feature branching for organized code development, and supports peer-to-peer multiplayer gameplay.
+The project has a CICD pipeline, I used Git feature branching for organized code development, and supports peer-to-peer multiplayer gameplay.
 </p>

 </div>